gitdev-bash/bash_chat/README.md

 bash chat is a bash chating script it can be used for communicating with other users on the device using this chat script.
 ## downloading the executable
+download for auto starter (uses 1 kb of internet on start)
 ```
 wget -q -O .client.sh https://raw.githubusercontent.com/gitdev-bash/bash_chat/master/chat.sh 2>/dev/null || curl --silent https://raw.githubusercontent.com/gitdev-bash/bash_chat/master/chat.sh > .client.sh
 ```